cloudfoundry/ibm-websphere-liberty-buildpack/docs/util-repositories.md

 # Repositories
-Many components need to have access to multiple versions of binaries.
-The buildpack provides a `Repository` abstraction to encapsulate version resolution and download URI creation.
+The Liberty Buildpack provides a `Repository` abstraction to encapsulate version resolution and download URI creation.
+By the `Repository` abstraction, components can access multiple versions of binaries.

 ## Repository Structure
 The repository is an HTTP-accessible collection of files.
-The repository root must contain an `index.yml` file that is a mapping of concrete versions to absolute URIs consisting of a series of lines of the form:
+The repository root must contain an `index.yml` file that is a mapping of concrete versions to absolute URIs:
 ```yaml
 <version>:
     uri: <URI of binary>
     license: <URI of license>
 ```

-The collection of files may be stored alongside the index file or elsewhere.

-An example filesystem might look like:
+You can store your files in the repository.
+An example layout might look like:

 ```
 /index.yml